-Mobile communications is currently at its fastest growth-period in history; due to enabling technologies, which permit wider deployment.
+Mobile communications is growing rapidly due to enabling technologies, which permit wider deployment.
 Historically, growth in the mobile communications field has now become slow, and has been linked to technological advancements [1,2].
 The need for high quality and high capacity networks, estimating coverage accurately has become extremely important.
 Therefore, for more accurate design coverage of modern cellular networks, signal strength measurements must be taken into consideration in order to provide an efficient and reliable coverage area.
 This article addresses the comparisons between the theoretical and the empirical propagation models.
 It was achieved that, the most extensively used propagation data for mobile communications is Okumura's measurements and this is recognized by the International Telecommunication Union (ITU) [3].